juyongdo/pycape/docs/tutorials/submit_linear_regression_job.md

 Next we will setup `DataViews` and `Jobs` in `cape-ds`.

+## Working with the Cape DS Python Library
 ### Login to Cape DS

 Before you can make requests to Cape Cloud, you'll need to authenticate with the API.
 Follow [these instructions to authenticate](/libraries/cape-ds/usage/login) with our API using `cape-ds`.
 Once you've logged in successfully, you should see a success message.